bronsonavila/waianapanapa-cabin-availability-checker/README.md

 4. Set up the admin email:

-   - Modify the `setupAdminEmail()` function by replacing `'admin@example.com'` with your actual admin email address.
+   - Modify the `setAdminEmail()` function by replacing `'admin@example.com'` with your actual admin email address.
-   - Run the `setupAdminEmail()` function to save the admin email.
+   - Run the `setAdminEmail()` function to save the admin email.

 5. Set up email recipients:

-   - Modify the `setupRecipients()` function by replacing the example email addresses with your actual recipient email addresses.
+   - Modify the `setRecipients()` function by replacing the example email addresses with your actual recipient email addresses.
-   - Run the `setupRecipients()` function to save the recipient list.
+   - Run the `setRecipients()` function to save the recipient list.

 6. Set up the trigger:

-   - Run the `setupTrigger()` function to create an hourly trigger for the script.
+   - Run the `setTrigger()` function to create an hourly trigger for the script.

 7. Run the `checkCabinAvailability()` function once manually to initialize the `lastState`.
 This sets the initial state to check for subsequent changes when the automatic trigger runs.